Capital of Indonesia: Timeline

-Colonial period and early republic era
+Colonial period, Bandung and early republic era

 The Dutch colonial settlement of Batavia (present-day Jakarta) was established in 1621.
 Initially, it was a European-styled walled city crisscrossed by Dutch-style canals in a low-lying coastal swamp area.
 The poor sanitation and weak water drainage system made the city unhealthy, and it was infested with malaria, cholera, and dysentery.
 In 1808, Daendels decided to quit the by-then dilapidated and unhealthy Old Town.
 A new town centre was subsequently built further to the south, near the estate of Weltevreden.
 Batavia thereby became a city with two centres: Kota, as the hub of business, where the offices and warehouses of shipping and trading companies were located; and Weltevreden, the new home for the government, military, and shops.
 These two centres were connected by the Molenvliet Canal and a road (now Gajah Mada Road) that ran alongside the waterway.

 In the early 20th century, the Dutch East Indies government decided to relocate the capital from Batavia to Bandung.
 The idea was to separate the busy trading port and the commercial centre (Batavia) from the new administrative and political centre (Bandung).
 By the 1920s the plan to transfer the capital to Bandung was underway.
 As the city began the master plan of a new city, some government buildings, telecommunication (now Telkom Indonesia), railway networks (now Kereta Api Indonesia), a postal system (now Pos Indonesia), defence-military headquarters, and more were constructed and headquartered in Bandung.
 Some are still here to this day, such as Gedung Sate, which was planned as the government administrative centre of the Dutch East Indies.
 The plan, however, failed due to the Great Depression and the outbreak of World War II.

 On 5 March 1942, Batavia fell to the Japanese.
 The Dutch formally surrendered to the Japanese occupation forces on 9 March 1942, and the colony's rule was transferred to Japan.
 The city was renamed Jakarta (officially ジャカルタ特別市 Jakaruta tokubetsu-shi, Special Municipality of Jakarta, under the special status that was assigned to the city).
 After the collapse of Japan in 1945, the area went through a period of transition and upheaval during the Indonesian national struggle for independence.
 During the Japanese occupation and from the perspective of the Indonesian nationalists who declared independence on 17 August 1945, the city was once again renamed Jakarta.

 Following the surrender of the Japanese, Indonesia declared its independence on 17 August 1945.
 The proclamation was enacted at Jalan Pegangsaan Timur No. 56 (now Jalan Proklamasi), Central Jakarta, with Suwiryo acting as the committee chairman.
 Suwiryo was recognised as the first mayor of Jakarta Tokubetsu Shi.
 The position was soon altered to Pemerintah Nasional Kota Jakarta ("Jakarta City National Administration").
 On 19 September 1945, Sukarno held an Indonesian independence and anti-colonialism/imperialism speech during Rapat Akbar, or grand meeting, at Lapangan Ikada, now the Merdeka Square.
 The grand meeting would start a period of national revolution in Indonesia.